 Caves, beaches, endangered turtles and that shipwreck: Zante - traditionally Zakynthos - in the Ionian chain of islands in Greece, really does have it all.

 Whether you're familiar with Zante or not, you'll most certainly have seen pictures of this idyllic Greek island, and will no doubt be itching to discover its beautiful beaches and bays for yourself.

-Holidays to Zante: check out the latest deals from Thomas Cook*, one of the leading providers offering great value breaks to this island's shores.
+Holidays to Zante: check out the latest deals from First Choice*, one of the leading providers offering great value breaks to this island's glorious shores.

 Whether it's a flat expanse of white sand, some only accessible by boat and quiet, even in mid-August, or rocky bays excellent for snorkelling lovers, the choice of beaches is endless in Zante.

 The cream of the crop can be found on the east and west coasts.
 Beaches along the west coast are mostly reached by boat.
 The most famous of these - one of the most photographed places in Greece and symbolic of beach holidays in the region - is Navagio Beach, or Shipwreck Beach.

 The iconic relic is a freighter that ran aground in October 1980 during bad weather.
 It adds a sense of ambience to this area as its rusty skeleton just rests in the sand, surrounded by sheer limestone cliffs from which base-jumping is a popular sport.